drawbacks of moving out during divorce

 Moving out of a property with your name on it may damage your claim to it later on.

 In the meantime, you may also be obligated to continue paying bills during divorce, even when you no longer live there.
-This can even lead to larger spousal support payments.
+This can even result in higher spousal support payments.
 If you pay that much now, it stands to reason, in the court’s eyes, that you can keep shelling out that amount.

 Moving out also sets other financially unsustainable precedents.